till-s/kicad-dicebug/README.md

 #### Feet

-After assembling and soldering/toasting the board I use a small hammer and carefully hit the small nails just enough so that they are fixed in the mounting holes.
-Turn the bug on its feet to verify that it stands nicely, tweaking the feet if necessary.
+After assembling and soldering/toasting the board I use a small hammer and carefully hit the small nails just enough so that they hold on in the mounting holes.
+Turn the bug on its feet to verify that it stands nicely tweaking the feet if necessary.
 Eventually, you use a conventional soldering iron and (lead-free) solder to fix the feet permanently.

 Good luck!